jramoyo/non-modal-swing-dialog/README.md

 # Non-modal Swing Dialogs
-A small open source Java library for creating non-modal dialogs in Swing.

----
 ## Abstract
 `JOptionPane` provides various methods to easily create message dialogs in Swing.
 A limitation to this, is that all dialogs created from `JOptionPane` are modal.